typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

 - the `point` schema type maps to `org.postgresql.geometric.PGpoint`
 - the `polygon` schema type maps to `org.postgresql.geometric.PGpolygon`

+It is expected that these will be mapped to application-specific types via `nxmap` as described in **Custom Mappings**.

 ### PostGIS Types

-This adds support for the main PostGIS types:
+**doobie** provides mappings for the top-level PostGIS geometric types provided by the `org.postgis` driver extension.

 - `PGgeometry`
 - `PGbox2d`
 - `PGbox3d`

-As well as the following abstract and fine-grained types carried by `PGgeometry`:
+In addition to the general types above, **doobie** provides mappings for the following abstract and concrete fine-grained types carried by `PGgeometry`:

 - `Geometry`
 - `ComposedGeom`